Memorix101/SharpQuake/ReadMe.md

 The original expansion packs can be run using `-rogue` or `-hipnotic` switches if the data is present for it.

-Original quake switches apply and can be used.
+Original Quake switches apply and can be used.

 Enjoy!